-Multi-million pound plans to expand cancer services at the Friarage Hospital have today been unveiled.
+Multi-million pound plans to expand cancer services at the Friarage Hospital have been approved.

-Macmillan Cancer Support has been working with South Tees Hospitals NHS Foundation Trust to develop proposals for a new cancer centre at the Northallerton hospital which have now been rubber stamped by Hambleton District Council.
+Macmillan Cancer Support has been working with South Tees Hospitals NHS Foundation Trust to develop the plans for a new cancer centre at the Northallerton hospital which have now been rubber stamped by Hambleton District Council.

 North Yorkshire-based philanthropist Sir Robert Ogden is jointly funding the project with Macmillan.
 This is his third similar project in partnership with the charity.
 The building would be known as the Sir Robert Ogden Macmillan Centre.